-Whether you have large country garden, a concrete patio or a small balcony, by following just a couple of these garden resolutions you can help to improve the biodiversity of your local area.
+Whether you have large country garden, a concrete patio or a small balcony, learn how to create a wildlife-friendly garden with these simple gardening ideas.

 Water is the number one resource that will instantly improve the attraction of any garden to wildlife.
 It’s not just frogs and newts that will appreciate the addition.
 Birds, hedgehogs, bats and bees all need water to survive, so having it available at a range of heights day and night could make a big difference.
 This is especially vital in freezing temperatures when water may be hard to come by.